flenniken/statictea/docs/runCommand.md

 * [getBracketedVarValue](#getbracketedvarvalue) &mdash; Return the value of the bracketed variable.
 * [getValueAndPos](#getvalueandpos) &mdash; Return the value and position of the item that the start parameter points at which is a string, number, variable, list, or condition.
 * [runStatement](#runstatement) &mdash; Run one statement and return the variable dot name string, operator and value.
+* type: [LoopControl](#loopcontrol) &mdash; Controls whether to output the current replacement block iteration and whether to stop or not.
+* [runStatementAssignVar](#runstatementassignvar) &mdash; Run a statement and assign the variable.
 * [runCommand](#runcommand) &mdash; Run a command and fill in the variables dictionaries.

 # Statement